 The Louth County Library Service has its origins in the Dundalk Free Library established by the Town Commissioners in 1856 under the Public Libraries Act 1853.
 It was the first such library to be established in Ireland, and was the achievement of the cross-community activities of four men, the Young Irelander Patrick Comerford; the Church of Ireland Vicar of Dundalk, the Rev Elias Thackeray (1771-1854), a former Fellow of King’s College Cambridge, uncle of the writer William Makepeace Thackeray; an English-born medical doctor, Dr John Browne; and the MP for Co Louth, Chichester Fortescue, who was responsible for the adoption of the Libraries Act 1853 in Ireland.

 On the establishment of the library in Dundalk, he became Honorary Librarian, a post which passed through no less than five members of the family.
 He was Collector of Municipal Taxes for a number of years.
 He died on 1 April 1870 and was buried in Faughart, Co Louth.
-He married Sarah McArdle, who died 30 August 1891, aged 77, and was buried with John in Faughart.
+He married Sarah McArdle, who died 30 August 1891, aged 77, when she was described as a ‘lady’ and widowed.
+She was buried with her husband in Faughart.
 Their children included at least four sons and four daughters:

 1, Mary, baptised on 30 September 1834.

-3, Catherine Comerford (ca 1846-1917), of Clanbrassil Street, Dundalk.
+4, Catherine Comerford (ca 1846-1917), of Clanbrassil Street, Dundalk.
 She was born ca 1846.
 The 1901 census show Catherine Comerford, shopkeeper and delph merchant, aged 55 and single, living at 40 Clanbrassil Street, Dundalk, with her two unmarried nieces, Sarah Comerford, librarian, aged 21, born in Salford, England; and Teresa Comerford, aged 20, shop assistant, born in England.
-She died in 1917.
+She died on 7 December 1917 at 37 Clanbrassil Street, Dundalk.

 ● 2a, Eileen Theresa Comerford (1901-post 1911), born 11 October 1901, aged 9 in 1911.